1015062E/howto/Capturing and Analyzing HTTP Trace Logs.md

 ## Steps to Capture HTTP Trace Logs

-1. **Remote to the server** where the Windows service in question is installed and run CMD as an administrator.
+1. **Remote to the server** where the Windows service in question is installed and run CMD(command prompt) as an administrator.
 Ensure you are in the correct directory as the log will be generated there.
 For example, create a temp folder under C and navigate to it:
    ```bash
    mkdir C:\temp
    cd C:\temp